 Choose one of the passes below to check prices and to buy your pass (orders are fulfilled by Rail Europe).

 Do I need to make seat reservations on trains in the Balkans?

 InterCity (IC), and InterCity Express (ICE) trains require extra supplements for required seat reservations, which can be made locally.
 Otherwise, you can hop on most other trains in this region with just your rail pass in hand, though overnight trains, and some international routes, do also require reservations (as indicated in online train schedules).

 If a rail pass doesn't pencil out for your trip, see our general tips for buying point-to-point tickets.

 Balkans Rail Passes: Key Details

-Hungary–Romania Eurail Pass: Separate, single-country rail passes are cheaper for most trips in Hungary and Romania, even though you use a day of each pass when crossing the border.
-The main benefit of this two-country pass is the ability to spread travel over a two-month period (which the single-country Hungary Eurail Pass doesn't allow).
-Second-class passes can only be used by travelers under 26; travelers age 26 or older must buy a first-class pass.
+Hungary–Romania Eurail Pass: Separate, single-country rail passes can be a little cheaper for most trips in Hungary and Romania, though you use a day of each pass when crossing the border.
+The main benefit of this two-country pass is the ability to spread travel over a two-month period.